rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 ### Facilitation Tips

 1. **Apply a “Go See and Find Out” mentality** – Encourage participants to describe what *really* happens, not what *should* happen.
 2. **Timebox mapping per stream** – e.g., conduct iterations of 60–90 minutes for mapping, 30 minutes for analysis, until you have enough clarity to make measurable decisions.

-3. **Ask probing questions**:

-   _What mission impact are we trying to enable?_

-   _What causes delays here?_

-   _Where do handoffs break down?_

-   _Where do you wait on feedback?_

-   _Where do we often repeat steps/work?_
+3. **Ask probing questions**: - What mission impact are we trying to enable?
+What causes delays here?
+Where do handoffs break down?
+Where do you wait on feedback?
+Where do we often repeat steps/work?

-5. **Avoid mapping wishful thinking** – It’s about the current state, not the ideal (this is more of a focus for Service Blueprint artifacts).
+4. **Avoid mapping wishful thinking** – It’s about the current state, not the ideal (this is more of a focus for Service Blueprint artifacts).

 ---